Selifan-012/Selifan-012/README.md

 - 💞️ I’m looking to collaborate on game development
 - 📫 How to reach me: Discord: Selifan#7726
 - 😄 Pronouns: He
-- ⚡ Fun fact: Born in Russia
+- ⚡ Fun fact: Incredible flexibility, could lick my elbow

 <!---
 Selifan-012/Selifan-012 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.